tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### The code
-Since these changes are quite big and the codelab will be quite long already, I won't though the code in great detail.
+Since these changes are quite big and the codelab will be quite long already, I won't through the code in great detail.
 Here is the full `platforming_section.gd` script:

 ```GDScript
 extends Sprite3D